muhammadmapkar/Exohand_Project/README.md

 ## Overview

 ExoHand reads surface EMG (sEMG) from the forearm, classifies the muscle activity into a hand gesture, and drives four servo-actuated fingers to match.
 The current system recognizes `rest`, `fist`, and individual-finger gestures (`pinky&ring`, `middle`, `index`, `thumb`), running the trained classifier directly on the microcontroller.
-A VR integration is a stated goal for the project but isn't implemented in the code found here — see `docs/architecture.md`.
+VR integration is planned; not yet in this codebase. — see `docs/architecture.md`.
+Runs the trained classifier on-device (no PC needed for inference).

 ## EMG-control concept